jjmontesl/python-clementine-remote/README.md

     >>> clementine = ClementineRemote(auth_code=1234)

+Alternatiuvely, you can create a instance that will try to reconnect automatically:

+    >>> clementine = ClementineRemote(host="127.0.0.1", reconnect=True)

 Use the `host` and `port` arguments to specify a particular host:

     >>> clementine = ClementineRemote(host="127.0.0.1", port=5500, auth_code=None)